 Renowned for its award-winning neoclassical architecture and impressive collection of Asian art, the Nelson-Atkins Museum of Art was designed in the classical Beaux-Arts architectural style and opened its doors more than 80 years ago.
 Its collections include not only Asian art, but European and American paintings, Native American art, photography, sculpture, and works by the likes of greats such as Caravaggio and Pissarro.
 The museum also hosts an onsite restaurant, Rozelle Court, a museum store and multiple classes, workshops and programs for adults as well as kids.

-The Power and Light District is located in the heart of downtown and serves as Kansas City’s entertainment district, popular with locals and visitors alike.
+The Power & Light District is located in the heart of downtown and serves as Kansas City’s entertainment district, popular with locals and visitors alike.
 This vibrant, eight-block neighborhood is bursting with more than 50 restaurants, clubs, bars, theaters, a high-end market, and entertainment venues that hosts free concerts too.
-Its highlights include the Arvest Bank Theatre, The Mainstreet Movie Theater and the KC Live!
-Entertainment District.
+Its highlights include the Arvest Bank Theatre, the Alamo Drafthouse Cinema, and the KC Live!

 Kansas City Zoo (Nearby Hotels)

 The Kansas City Zoo, founded back in 1909, is home to more than 1,000 animals.
-It sits across more than 200 acres, and is arguably most popular for its Kenya and Tiger Trail exhibits, although the new orangutan habitat is something that never fails to mesmerize, a place where you can watch the animals climb the poles, vines and trees, playing and exploring, and even showing off their paintings skills in the 3,400-square-foot outdoor habitat.
+It sits across more than 202 acres, and is arguably most popular for its Kenya and Tiger Trail exhibits, although the new Orangutan Canopy is something that never fails to mesmerize, a place where you can watch the animals climb the poles, vines and trees, playing and exploring, and even showing off their painting skills in the 3,400-square-foot outdoor habitat.
 The zoo recently added the always adorable koala bears to its roster, and offers a number of zoo rides too.

 City Market (Nearby Hotels)

-One of the largest and most popular farmers markets in the Midwest, City Market has been drawing locals and visitors since 1857.
+One of the largest and most popular farmer’s markets in the Midwest, City Market has been drawing locals and visitors since 1857.
 Open every day all year-round, it hosts dining, shopping and entertainment in an open-air setting, including all of your favorite farmers market items like locally-sourced produce and other foods, specialty groceries, flowers, herbs and even handcrafted gifts.
-When you’re planning your visit, be sure to check the event schedule as it hosts some great events throughout the year, like the City Market Crawfish Festival and the City Market Busker Festival.
+When you’re planning your visit, be sure to check the event schedule as it hosts some great events throughout the year.

-Certainly more somber than most of Kansas City’s popular attractions, the National World War I Museum is buried below the 21-story Liberty Memorial and engages visitors while paying a somber tribute to the war’s victims.
-You’ll walk a glass bridge that links the lobby to the museum exhibits, with galleries set above a field of red poppies to represent the nine million casualties of the war.
+Certainly more somber than most of Kansas City’s popular attractions, the National World War I Museum and Museum is buried below the 21-story Liberty Memorial and engages visitors while paying a somber tribute to the War’s victims.
+You’ll walk a glass bridge that links the lobby to the museum exhibits, with galleries set above a field of red poppies to represent the nine million casualties of World War I.